haidrsalam1/kotlin/kotlin-native/NEW_MM.md

   on another, by the end the object will be frozen, but some subgraph of it might be not.
 * Documentation is not updated to reflect changes for the new MM.
-* There's no handling of application state on iOS: if application goes into the background, the collector will not be throttled down; on the other hand the collection is not force upon going into the background, which leaves the application with a larger memory footprint than necessary, making it a more likely target to be terminated by the OS.
+* There's no handling of application state on iOS: if application goes into the background, the collector will not be throttled down; on the other hand the collection is not forced upon going into the background, which leaves the application with a larger memory footprint than necessary, making it a more likely target to be terminated by the OS.
 * WASM (or indeed any target that does not have pthreads) is not supported with the new MM.